ThatOneCalculator/DiscordRPCMaker/README.md

 Open a new issue here, or [join my Discord!](https://discord.com/invite/mG94DqX)

 The program has been tested on Arch Linux and Windows 10.

+### Help!
+My buttons aren't working!
+Discord doesn't let you click your own buttons.
+However, everyone else can.
+This is a limitation with Discord.